Generative Adversarial Networks Applied to Synthetic Financial Scenarios Generation: Introduction

 \subsection{General context}

-The investment industry has long been a major consumer of artificial data.
-An important application is the use of so-called Monte Carlo methods \cite{ISBN_0-387-00451-3.}: this can be used to price complex contracts for which no closed-form expression is available, or to estimate the risk of a portfolio by studying the statistical distribution of its possible values at a given horizon.
-In this framework, the main ingredient is a set of scenarios for the evolution of variables subject to randomness, including financial asset prices.
+The finance industry is producing an increasing amount of datasets that investment professionals can consider to be influential on the price of financial assets.
+These datasets were initially mainly limited to exchange data, namely price, capitalization and volume.
+Their coverage has now considerably expanded to include, for example, macroeconomic data, supply and demand of commodities, balance sheet data and more recently extra-financial data such as ESG scores.
+This broadening of the factors retained as influential constitutes a serious challenge for statistical modeling: the non-stationarity of the correlations between these factors and the non-Gaussian nature of their joint distribution makes it practically impossible to identify the joint laws needed to construct scenarios.
+Monte Carlo methods \cite{ISBN_0-387-00451-3.} can be used to price complex contracts \cite{Boyle_Monte_Carlo} for which no closed-form expression is available, or to estimate the risk of a portfolio by studying the statistical distribution of its possible values at a given horizon \cite{Ferson_MonteCarlo}.
+In this framework, the main ingredient is a set of scenarios for the stationarity of variables subject to randomness, including financial asset prices.
 Since Monte Carlo methods essentially proceed by averaging over a set of possible scenarios, this set must possess at least two statistical properties: i) the scenarios must be sufficiently numerous and constitute a representative set of all possibilities, ii) their trajectories must be individually compatible with a consensus model.
 When a stochastic model describing the evolution of the data is available, the task of generating scenarios is reduced to sampling from a multivariate distribution whose law is known.
-This approach makes it possible, for example, to model low-dimensional multivariate Gaussian distributions, assuming constant or deterministic covariances.
+This approach makes it possible, for example, to model low-dimensional multivariate Gaussian distributions, assuming constant or deterministic covariance.
 Unfortunately, this situation is too simplistic for the needs of an asset portfolio manager, for the following reasons: i) the joint laws of the assets are not known with sufficient precision, ii) these joint laws are in general not stationary.
 In addition, an asset manager must be able to produce scenarios conditional on macroeconomic assumptions provided by the financial regulator, or by an internal economic research department.
-Models such as the Black-Litterman model \cite{Black_Litterman} allow for the incorporation of a priori assumptions on future asset returns when these follow a known law.
+Models such as Black-Litterman \cite{Black_Litterman} allow for the incorporation of a priori assumptions on future asset returns when these follow a known law.
 However, to our knowledge, there is no analytical framework that allows multi-dimensional asset returns to be conditioned on scenarios involving global variables correlated with these assets, such as inflation, oil prices or interest rates.
-The general mechanism of GANs makes it possible, as shown in this study, to fill this gap.
+Fortunately, spectacular advances in Deep Learning field in recent years have given rise to Generative Adversarial Networks (GAN)~\cite{2014arXiv1406.2661G}.
+GAN are a type of generative machine learning model that produces new data samples with the same statistical properties as training data, in an unsupervised way, avoiding data assumptions and human induced biases.
+In this work, we explore the use of GAN for synthetic financial scenarios generation.